jazz4web/cuesplit/README.md

 These dependencies must be installed.

-Right now, *cusplit* is not ready yet.
+Right now, *cuesplit* is not ready yet.